BIO ʕ•ﻌ•ʔ

 STATEMENT (つ˵•́ω•̀˵)つ━☆゚.*・

-The work takes the form of co-study, collaborative research and discussion, and installations recontextualizing and remaking research materials( including found objects, images, archival records, etc).
-Through the setting of home, I aim to capture a shared intimate visual glossary and unearth invisible interconnections spanning the personal to geopolitical within the domestic site.
-I am interested in the dualities of the home: accumulation and emptiness as both presence and absence, ghosts and spirits alongside the living, and shared yet deeply personal experiences.
-Ultimately, I aim to reclaim the living language of the diasporic experience as a site of imagining and to speculate on what can be learned from the richness present in persistent everyday practices.
+The work takes the form of collaborative research as part of the collective Asian Feminist Studio for Art and Research (AFSAR) and installations reimagining research materials alongside domestic wares.
+Through evoking home, I capture an intimate visual glossary that reveals its invisible interconnections and dualities: accumulation and emptiness, presence and absence, ghosts and spirits alongside the living, shared yet deeply personal experiences.
+Ultimately, I reclaim the language of the diasporic experience as a means of imagining.